Freetrade Review 2026 – can you trade stocks for free?

 How to set up a Freetrade account

 Freetrade has a website where you can find information about the platform, read reviews and chat with other users on its forum, however, you'll need to download either its Apple or Android app on your smartphone to open an account.
-All new customers that sign up for a basic account via Money to the Masses and deposit a minimum of £50 will receive a FREE SHARE worth between £10 and £100* (capital at risk).
+All new customers that sign up for a basic account via Money to the Masses and deposit a minimum of £50 will receive a FREE SHARE worth between £10 and £100*.
+Capital at risk, T&Cs apply.

 Once you have the app installed, the setup process takes just a few minutes.
 You start by entering your email and will be sent a verification code to activate your account.